opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 In addition, in this use case, the deployed network infrastructure comprises equipment from two different vendors, Vendor A and Vendor B. There are 2 hosts (compute nodes).
-SDN Controller A and vRouter A are provided by Vendor A, and run on host A. SDN Controller B and vRouter B are provided by Vendor B, and run on host B.
+SDN Controller A and vForwarder A are provided by Vendor A, and run on host A. SDN Controller B and vForwarder B are provided by Vendor B, and run on host B.

 There is 1 tenant.
 Tenant 1 creates L3VPN Blue with 2 subnets: 10.1.1.0/24 and 10.3.7.0/24.